Damenus/owca/examples/kubernetes/monitoring/wca/README.md

    2. Choose monitoring node

-      Label can be crated by using kubectl by a following command:
+      Label can be crated by using kubectl by the following command:

       ```bash
           kubectl label nodes node100 node101 node102 monitoring=wca
       ```

       Where names `node100 node101 node102` should be replaced by your kubernetes node names.
-      If you want deploy wca on all nodes, you can delete affinity in daemonset spec.
+      If you want to deploy wca on all nodes, you can delete affinity in daemonset spec.

 2. Build image (from main project repo) and push to your registry